 Fig. 3.
 Water temperature range during research

 Temperature is an external factor that is easy to study and determine, but greatly influences the life of aquatic organisms, specifically metabolic activity.
 In addition, it is an important parameter in water, affecting the growth of aquatic organisms [40].
 The high average temperature of the waters at Station 2 is caused by the fact that the research location is directly facing the sea, while the low temperature at Stations 1 and 3 is because these locations are influenced by the surrounding environment and mangrove vegetation.
 [46] stated that the temperature of the waters also affected the presence of Pb concentrations.
 Therefore, the temperature of seawater is very influential on changes in Pb levels in the water.
 [47] stated that high temperatures accelerate the reaction for the formation of metal ions because the temperature is a factor causing changes in chemical reactions and a decrease in gas.
 The water temperature is not different from the results of [29], who conducted research in Padelegan waters, with an average temperature of 29.4 oC to 31.2°C. The higher the temperature in the feeding waters, the faster the reaction for the formation of the ions [29].
 However, [48] stated that temperature variations in tropical waters ranged from 27oC to 32 oC.
-The results of measuring temperature parameters are still lower than [48], who conducted research at the Kupa-Kupa Village Beach with a range of 32oC to 34°C. Depth, season, latitude, and cloud cover are factors affecting water temperature in a lake [49]).
+The results of measuring temperature parameters are still lower as compared to [48], who conducted research at the Kupa-Kupa Village Beach with a range of 32oC to 34°C. Depth, season, latitude, and cloud cover are factors affecting water temperature in a lake [49]).
 In addition, temperature also affects the toxicity of heavy metals to biota (Indirawati et al., 2022 [50], where when there is an increase, the solubility and toxicity of heavy metals become high [51].
 Temperature affects the process of incorporating heavy metals into the body, which increases and the reaction for forming bonds also accelerates [52].
 This variable plays a role in the reaction for the formation of heavy metal ions.
 The higher the temperature in the feeding waters, the faster the reaction for the formation of these ions [29].

 3.2.2 Water Salinity (ppt)